 Please register at EventBrite by Monday 26 August for catering purposes.

-The event is for Exciton Science members (including CIs, PIs, AIs, researchers and students.)
+The event is for Exciton Science members (including CIs, PIs, AIs, researchers and students.).
+Those travelling from interstate should speak to their node administrators for support with travel.

 Transport of partially delocalised charges and excitons